PNNL-Comp-Mass-Spec/IMS-Drift-Time-Aligner/README.md

 By default, the processing options will be included in the alignment stats file (Dataset_stats.txt).
 This can be disabled with `/WO:False`

+The processing options can be specified in a parameter file using `/ParamFile:Options.conf`
+* Define options using the format `ArgumentName=Value`
+* Lines starting with `#` or `;` will be treated as comments
+* Additional arguments on the command line can supplement or override the arguments in the parameter file

+Use `/CreateParamFile` to create an example parameter file
+* By default, the example parameter file content is shown at the console
+* To create a file named Options.conf, use `/CreataParamFile:Options.conf`

 ## Contacts